 Critical remark (2017): Listed by SPJ; Criticised by Beall for having a bogus editorial board; Claims to be indexed by ISI but that is not the well-known Institute for Scientific Information (now Thompson Reuters), but rather the so-called International Scientific Indexing.
 A thorough review November 2018 concludes that it exhibits at least 13 of the 25 criteria for “predatory” journals.

 - European Academic Research (Kogaion Publishing Center, formerly Bridge Center)

-Critical remark (2017): Listed by SPJ; Uses impact factor from Universal Impact Factor; A thorough review May 2017 concludes that it exhibits at least 15 of the 25 criteria for “predatory” journals.
+Critical remark (2017): Listed by SPJ; Uses impact factor from Universal Impact Factor (now defunct); A thorough review May 2017 concludes that it exhibits at least 15 of the 25 criteria for “predatory” journals.